jcpowermac/hanlon-wiki/Node-Slice.md

     000C291BD3B1  42256.6 min   [cpus_1,IntelCorporation,memsize_1,nics_1,vmware_vm]
     000C29C952BA  20s           [cpus_1,IntelCorporation,memsize_1,nics_1,vmware_vm]

-Razor provides the node UUID, last system checkin time and a list of tags which are applicable to the system.
+Razor provides the node UUID, last system check in time and a list of tags which are associated with the system.
 To obtain more information about the node, specify the system UUID:

     $ razor node get 63XAZ7brS9gXUoL6PSz2wk
     UUID =>  63XAZ7brS9gXUoL6PSz2wk